 Here is a very short excerpt from the “Wintertide” chapter of “Coconut Oil.”
-Oh, and the jouissance of the creamy oil’s single flavor savors of favor, in the bath, kitchen, by the four-poster or berth, […]

 I was struck by Louis Menand’s comment in his review of Douglas Brinkley’s biography of Walter Cronkite (New Yorker, July 9 & 16, 2012), that “…’Cronkite’ (HarperCollins), is long and hastily written… (88).”
 I wasn’t surprised, though, for US culture is Menand’s turf, and his own output, if the measurement means anything, is dwarfed by Brinkley’s in a ratio of about 4:1.
 Voluminous output doesn’t prove haste.
 Some writers are long distance runners.
 But after two decades of churning out a book a year, one’s writing might start to limp.
 Journalism with daily deadlines often produces its own unique values.

 This week, The New Yorker, on Twitter, is sponsoring a tweet-fest, calling on followers to tweet their all-time favorite New Yorker piece.
 My first response was a tongue-in-cheek, “The Cartoons”!